 Thanks to a donation of Thomas Hanbury, also in order to express gratitude towards Penzig, the new Institute of Botany was built.
 The construction began in 1890 and were completed in 1892.
-The building new inaugurated during the International of Congress Botany, part of the 4thcelebrations of the centenary of the Discovery of America.
+The building new was inaugurated during the International Congress of Botany, as part of the $4^{th}$ celebrations of the centenary of the Discovery of America.